Updated: Dec 1, 2021

 If you know you are going to a Christmas party where there are going to be limited healthy options, eat before.
 Have a small meal at home high in protein which can help curb those cravings.
 This doesn’t mean you can’t enjoy the food at the party but you may end up eating 2 shortbread cookies instead of 8.
 When at a party stay away from the food table.
 Don’t put yourself in a situation where you have to constantly restrict your cravings, we only have so much self-control!

 Pack a good lunch for work.
 Around the holidays there seems to always be treats that people bring in to share.
 Don’t put yourself in a situation where you are starving at 3pm staring at a plate of gingerbread cookies that Susan from the office brought in.
+If working from home, same philosophy, don't leave holiday baking ingredients out on the counter in your eye sight.
+This may turn into 3 handfuls of chocolate chips at 10:00am on a business call.

 Hydrate (with water not eggnog).
 Often, we eat when we are just thirsty.
 Make sure you are drinking enough water, this will help with your sugar cravings as well.